snatakal/KDD-project---Group-1/README.md

 Additional game data will be obtained from League servers using the Riot Games [API](https://developer.riotgames.com/)

 ### CRISP-DM Process:
-We have undergone these steps as a part of CRISP-DM:
+We have undergone these steps as part of CRISP-DM:
 1) Research Phase
 2) Initial Data Exploration